Mengqi-Lei/SoftHGNN/README.md

 from ultralytics import YOLO

 model = YOLO('./ultralytics/cfg/models/v12-SoftHGNN/yolov12-SoftHGNNn.yaml')
-#'n' means scale N(nano), if you want to train other scales, just directly change the postfix in the model path.
-For exampler, yolov12-SoftHGNNs.yaml.
+#'n' means scale N(nano).
+If you want to train other scales, just directly change the postfix in the model path.
+For example, 'yolov12-SoftHGNNs.yaml'.

 # Train the model
 results = model.train(